cultureandempire/cultureandempire.github.io/cande.md

 Realistically, things will have to get rather worse before the mass market and business will invest seriously in a safer alternative to today's Web.
 Until then, it will be the idealists, privacy freaks, cryptographers, political performance artists and busybodies like myself who build such things.
 I've spent the last years investing in ZeroMQ, a core technology for secure decentralized communications.

 It will take a lot of work to rebuild the web, no matter what technology we use.
-One thing the Internet has in large numbers, however, are capable young men with a rebellious streak.
+One thing the Internet has in large numbers, however, is capable young men with a rebellious streak.
 The chemistry of change just requires that these Dangerous Young Men focus their attention on the challenge of the decentralized Internet.
 Once it's seen as a plausible direction, there is no stopping the reaction.

 Indeed, when the Greedy Old Men try flatly to stop the reaction of change, it just makes it run faster.
 It's a recurring pattern of conflict between the old men and the young ones.
 Indeed, an ancient one that is universal in myth and history, and embedded in the fiber of our species.
 There are not many old revolutionaries, nor young reactionaries.
 Nor is this a women's game until it hits wider society.
 There is something disposable about the young human male which makes it profitable for him to take greater risks.